mattcieslak/hbcd-docs/docs/changelog/visits/visit1/pregexp.md

 <p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Global Measure Changes</u></b></p>
 The [original TLFB](https://cde.nida.nih.gov/sites/nida_cde/files/TimeLineFollowBack_2014Mar24.pdf) was modofied to meet the needs of the HBCD study.
 The original TLFB covers the last 7 days.
 For the HBCD study, the following timeframes are queried:

-Visit 1:
-LMP – 4 through LMP – 2
-LMP + 2 through LMP + 6
-Last week prior to V1 (enrollment)

-Visist 2:
-Last 2 full calendar weeks prior to delivery (to mask the child’s DOB)

-<p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Instruction/Assessment Item Modifications</u></b></p>

-OLD: Complete questions on the form each day for 7 days or as directed by clinical personnel.

-NEW: We modified the TLFB to meet the needs of the study.
-The original TLFB covers the last 7 days.
-For the HBCD study, the following timeframes are queried:

-Visit 1:
-LMP – 4 through LMP – 2
-LMP + 2 through LMP + 6
-Last week prior to V1 (enrollment)
+- Visit 1: LMP – 4 through LMP – 2, LMP + 2 through LMP + 6, Last week prior to V1 (enrollment)

-Visist 2:
-Last 2 full calendar weeks prior to delivery (to mask the child’s DOB)
+- Visist 2: Last 2 full calendar weeks prior to delivery (to mask the child’s DOB)

 <p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Answer/Response Option Changes</u></b></p>
-For Alcohol, no changes.
-For other substances, instead of getting Y/N per day, we ask number of times used/day (frequency of use)
+For all substances except Alcohol, instead of getting Y/N per day, we ask number of times used/day (frequency of use).

 <br>